 Low light and pixel size

 12MP, as opposed to higher resolutions on the same sensor size, allows for larger individual pixels than super high-resolution sensors.
 The larger the pixel size, the more light each pixel can capture.
-So, a 12MP ½-inch sensor would produce far cleaner low light shots than a 48MP ½-inch sensor, given that every other variable is equal.
+A 12MP half-inch sensor would produce far cleaner low light shots than a 48MP half-inch sensor, given that every other variable is equal.
 Here’s an example of Auto Mode vs. 48MP mode on the Xiaomi Mi 9.
 The results are staggering!
 Just look at how much color information is lost when switching to 48MP mode, and the dynamic range falls through the floor.

 12MP is enough, for now